A walk through western Mosul

-IRAQ, Mosul Inside are tattered curtains, crumbling walls and torn up floors.
+IRAQ, Mosul (Reuters) - Inside are tattered curtains, crumbling walls and torn up floors.
 Outside is a near ghost town.

 Five stools stand on tables in a small restaurant, put there by staff after the last meat dish was cleared.
 A few streets away mannequins are on display in a fashion shop.